hpc-carpentry/hpc-carpentry.github.io/pages/supporters.md

 - [Chan Zuckerberg Initiative (CZI)](https://chanzuckerberg.com/) Grants from CZI, [awarded in partnership with the Moore Foundation](https://carpentries.org/blog/2019/11/czi-moore-grant/) in November 2019, are supporting two sets of activities - "Scaling and sustaining The Carpentries Trainer Development program" and "CarpentriesLabs: A platform for community creation, sharing and dissemination of open source curriculum".
 This is a part of their [commitment to open science](https://chanzuckerberg.com/science/).
 We share a commitment to people, technology, collaboration and open science in our values.

 - [Gordon and Betty Moore Foundation](https://www.moore.org/) A grant from the Moore Foundation, [awarded in partnership with CZI](https://carpentries.org/blog/2019/11/czi-moore-grant/) in November 2019, are supporting "Building and supporting community to develop capacity for data and software skills training".
 This is a part of their [Data Driven Discovery program](https://www.moore.org/initiative-strategy-detail?initiativeId=data-driven-discovery) supporting the people and programs who innovate around data-driven discovery.

+- [Mozilla Open Source Support (MOSS) program](https://www.mozilla.org/en-US/moss/).
+Each year, MOSS gives out about $2M USD in funding to open source projects that help broaden access, increase security and empower users.
+In December 2019, The Carpentries was awarded $30,316 USD in the form of a core support grant by MOSS program.
+This grant [will help advance our Equity, Inclusion, and Accessibility work](https://carpentries.org/blog/2020/02/mozilla-grant-announcement) in The Carpentries.

 - [R Consortium](https://www.r-consortium.org/) A grant from the R Consortium awarded by their [Infrastructure Steering Committee](https://www.r-consortium.org/projects/awarded-projects) has supported work developing tools and templates for teaching materials.
 This has supported work on the lesson development template and related infrastructure.